Input Form Validation and Data Annotation

 SfAutoComplete

-The Autocomplete component provides a list of suggestions when the user types the value on the input field.
-It uses the @bind-Value
+The AutoComplete component provides a list of suggestions as the user types in the input field.
+It uses the @bind-Value parameter to participate in the form model EditContext validation.

 @using System.ComponentModel.DataAnnotations;